dimanikulin/dimanikulin/incubator/DAGProposedSolution.md

 - Machine Learning - Machine Learning;
 - and etc.

+## Dependency analyzing tool
+The dependency identification is an important function used during architecture analysis.
+It breaks down the whole code on the pieces to define the components and interaction between them.
+Because such functions are already implemented in tools like JDeps it makes sense to use their output to support proposed solution implementation.
+JDeps is the command line tool to launch the Java class dependency analyzer.
+For .Net framework, Net Dependency Walker can be used to identify dependency.

 # References
 | # | Name                 | Source                | Release date           |  Author                 | Description   |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|